Hearing Loss Is One of the Most Common Chronic Conditions in the US

 If these situations are common in your everyday life, you may have hearing loss.
 The best way to find out is to have a hearing test.

-Conductive hearing loss occurs when sound cannot move from either your outer ear or middle ear to your inner ear, possible due to an obstruction such as cerumen, commonly referred to as earwax.
+Occurs when sound cannot move from either your outer ear or middle ear to your inner ear, possibly due to an obstruction such as cerumen, commonly referred to as earwax.
 Middle ear infections in both adults and children is another cause of conductive hearing loss.
 Because of either cerumen or middle ear infections, sounds are quieter and sometimes can even be muffled.
 This hearing loss, most of the time, is temporary.

 There are two main causes of sensorineural hearing loss, age-related and noise-induced.